-- The DUT's Admissions Policy for International Students and DUT Rules G4 and G7(5) will apply. - International students must meet the equivalent of programme minimum entrance requirements as stated above. - An International applicant will be accepted onto the ND: Maritime Studies (Navigation) only if sponsored by a company. - An applicant with South African Refugee Status will not be accepted into the ND: Maritime Studies (Navigation) due to the inability to acquire international travel visas.
+- The DUT's Admissions Policy for International Students and DUT Rules G4 and G7(5) will apply. - International students must meet the equivalent of programme minimum entrance requirements as stated above. - An International applicant will be accepted onto the Diploma in Nautical Studies only if sponsored by a company. - An applicant with South African Refugee Status will not be accepted into the) Diploma in Nautical Studies due to the inability to acquire international travel visas.